atjsh/yarn-berry-pnp-monorepo/README.md

 - `exports` property is used by Node.js to find the entry point of this package.
 It's used by `nest` and `web` apps to import this package.

   `nest` app compiles to a CommonJS app, it uses `require` to import this package.
-And `web` app needs to import package as an ES Module, Because it's a Vite app and ES Module is required for better bundling results.
+And `web` app needs to import package as an ES Module, Because it's a Vite app and [ES Module is required for better bundling results](https://web.dev/commonjs-larger-bundles/).

   So, we need to compile this package to 2 different formats: CommonJS and ES Modules.
 And we need to tell Node.js to use `dist/cjs` directory when it's imported by `require` and use `dist/esm` directory when it's imported by `import`.
+We can do this by using `exports` property with `require` and `import` conditions. and it's called Conditional Exports.

+  More detailed explanation of `exports` property: https://nodejs.org/api/packages.html#exports (covers basic information of `exports` field) and https://nodejs.org/api/packages.html#conditional-exports (covers conditional exports feature)

 - `scripts` property contains 4 scripts: